SEND Acronyms Decoded: Every Abbreviation Teachers Need

 SEND Code of Practice: 0 to 25 Years (DfE, 2015)

 The statutory guidance underpinning all SEND provision in England.
 Every acronym in the assessment and legislation sections traces back to this document.
-Essential reading for any teacher working with pupils on the SEN register.
+Essential reading for any teacher working with learners on the SEN register.

 Nasen SEND Glossary